 - Unfortunately as we get older we tend to accumulate more and more baggage.
 Are my decisions irrationally influenced by my prejudices and unsubstantiated opinions which may prevent me from making the most of my retirement?

-I hope that this retirement planning checklist will jolt your imagination into seeing retirement as an opportunity to start to live rather than a meaningless drift towards oblivion.
+I hope that this retirement planning checklist will jolt your imagination.
+Seeing retirement as a wonderful opportunity to start to live rather than a meaningless drift into extinction!

 : Start yours today, it's the first step to your successful retirement.